gkarsay/parlatype/README.md

 Parlatype ships its own library, libparlatype.
 Developers might be interested in having a library documentation, gobject introspection and a glade catalog for the widgets.
 These are the configure options:

-* `asr`: build with automatic speech recognition, requires sphinxbase, pocketsphinx and atspi-2 (default: true)
+* `asr`: build with automatic speech recognition, requires sphinxbase and pocketsphinx (default: true)
 * `gir`: install gobject introspection (default: false)
 * `gtk-doc`: install library documentation (default: false)
 * `glade`: install a glade catalog (default: false)